 I proceeded to tell him that I remembered meeting him at my cousin’s birthday party a year prior and ran off the names of the people in our family; and he said, Damn, you have a good memory...you’re family.
 Small world, I thought, but it wasn’t a coincidence that I ended up in his car.
 Technically, I’m not related to this guy even though we belong to the same tribe—his mother is my cousin’s stepdaughter, but that’s neither here or there.
 Even though I’ve probably had only two or three encounters with this Uber driver in my life, I still considered him family.

 We continued to small talk about the family until we arrived at my building, and I shook his hand before departing his vehicle.
 I tried to close out the fare and rate him before entering the building but couldn’t—I observed that he hadn’t pull off yet as I stepped inside of the building and showed the security guard my ID.
-He had got out and walked around to the passengers side of his SUV to check the door.
-My gut told me that he was going to screw me on my rating, but I ignored my instincts and rated him a five.
+He got out and walked around to the passengers side of his SUV to check the door.
+My gut told me that he was going to screw me on my rating, but I ignored my instincts and rated him a five-star rating anyway.
 I also gave him a two dollar tip as a driver’s courtesy.

 Much to my chagrin, I discovered that so-called cousin had rated me a two—the Holy Spirit revealed to me that he would’ve rated me a one if it weren’t for the fact that we’re family.
 He also revealed that I must turn the other cheek in regard to my cousin.
 As a Christian, I have to forgive, but I don’t have to like it.